NVIDIA/elements/README.md

 ```

 You may have to resolve any merge conflicts that arise from this process.
 Once complete, push the updated branch back to the remote repository for review.

+### New Project

+When creating a new project, ex: `./projects/labs/code`, make sure to add the project to the `pnpm-workspace.yaml` located at the root directory.

 ### Release